Urology Book

 4. Posterior Urethral valves (boys)

-1. Testicular Torsion (critical to differentiate, rare outside ages 8 to 35 years and newborns)
+1. Critical to differentiate (uncommon outside ages 8 to 35 years and newborns)

 3. Orchitis